-In the first installment of our Forgiveness series, we are going to take a look at God’s forgiveness for us.
+In part one of our Forgiveness series, we are going to take a look at what the Bible has to say about God’s forgiveness for us.
 For the believer, it’s the most important aspect of our walk because we long to be reconciled to our Creator and often feel deep sorrow and regret when we think of the sins that we have committed.

 I know, for me personally, when I pick up the Bible and do extensive readings, I often find just how far short I really am when it comes to hitting the mark.
 I believe it’s designed that way to keep our focus on Jesus.